claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

     - Build a new version of the app:
         - !!
 The Archive option may be disabled.
 To fix:
-            - Try changing the “active scheme” to Generic Ios Device – this is the dropdown you use to select which device the app will run on – top left.
+            - Try changing the “destination” to "Any iOS Device" – this is the dropdown you use to select which device the app will run on – at the top (or go to Product => Destination).
         - Wait a minute for the archive to happen
         - The Organizer window will open
         - Enter a description on the right, then if all is good go to 5) below.
             - Note that I've been copying description from here to readme.md, but that means focus moves away from the Archive window.
 To get back to it, don't click Product => Archive again, or it will create another archive.
 Instead, select Window => Organizer
     - Click Distribute App
         - This might take a while
+        - !!
+Make sure you select the correct thing on the left hand side!
+	        - There are two possible gotchas here.
+One is that you select the wrong app, and the other is that you select the wrong version - eg if you inadvertently built for MacOS rather than "Any iOS Device", there will be two versions of your app visible on the left.
         - !!
 Watch out!
 There are a couple more dialogs that need your input after you click Distribute App, and they take a while to load so you might miss them and wonder why your build doesn't appear in App Store Connect.
         - It might create a new signing certificate for you.
 You should export this and store it somewhere like a password manager.
         - When it asks for permission to access your keychain, use your laptop password (stored in 1password).
 It will ask several times in a row